ga-curriculum/data-visualization-with-pandas/using-pandas-to-visualize-data/README.md

 1. **Different types of plots are drawn very similarly** — they even tend to share parameter names.

 2. In Pandas, **calling `plot()` on a DataFrame is different than calling it on a Series**.
-Although the methods are both named “plot,” they may take different parameters.
+Although the methods are both named "plot," they may take different parameters.

 ## Our First Chart